AfsanaTasnim/AfsanaTasnim.github.io/README.md

 ### I am open to collaborating with students, faculties and researchers.
 Please reach out to me via email if you are interested to work with me. <br/>

-### <span style="color: blue;">I am open to collaborating with students, faculties and researchers.
+### <span style="color: green;">I am open to collaborating with students, faculties and researchers.
 Please reach out to me via email if you are interested to work with me.</span> <br/>